gvsu-cis641/base/meetings/GVSU-CIS641-Team-S-2021-09-20.md

 * Member Background Experiences
     - Hyeong: Experienced in web app development
     - Srikar and Sudarshan: Experienced in web app development--own a fully-functional blockchain web app
-    - Purva: Experienced in both web and mobile app development
+    - Purva: Experienced in database queries
 * Settled Ideas
     - The team wants to create either web or mobile app that is deployed through AWS platform.
 * Potential Topics